RvuvuzelaM/ddd-digital-local-library/README.md

 The library's system distinguishes between circulating and restricted digital assets; however, restrictions are mainly for licensing reasons rather than patron type.
 A book's digital instance can be added regardless of existing ISBNs in the catalog, facilitating a broader range of available titles.
 This Digital-First approach aims to balance the love of traditional book reading with the convenience of modern technology, providing a seamless, integrated reading experience for all patrons.

+# GPT as Stakeholder / Domain Expert

+We created custom GPT prompted with description of the domain: https://chat.openai.com/g/g-B98IPikin-digital-first-librarian.

+# BigPicture EventStorming

+In progress